magiclen/xcompress/README.md

         --zip-path <ZIP_PATH>              Specifies the path of your zip executable binary file. [default: zip]

 SUBCOMMANDS:
     a       Adds files to archive.
-    help    Prints this message or the help of the given subcommand(s) x       Extracts files with full path.
+Excludes base directory from names. (e.g. add /path/to/folder, you can always get the "folder" in the root of the archive file, instead of /path/to/folder.) help    Prints this message or the help of the given subcommand(s) x       Extracts files with full path.
 ```